bit-bots/bitbots_main/bitbots_docs/docs/manual/tutorials/lowlevel.rst

 What do the low level packages do?
 ----------------------------------

-The low level packages are responsible for the motions of the robot.
+The low level packages are responsible for the robot's motion.
-For that, different hardware and software components are used; they are described in this article.
+The different hardware and software components used are described in this article.
 Additionally, common problems and troubleshooting strategies are explained.

 The behavior of the low level packages is dominated by the control loop, i.e. the cycle that alternately reads and writes motor positions.
-In parallel to this cycle, the new positions are calculated based on the observed values.
+In parallel to this cycle, the new positions are calculated based on observed values.

-To react to problems as fast as possible, e.g. to overload errors in the motors, a faster control loop is desirable.
+To react to problems as fast as possible, e.g. overload errors in the motors, a faster control loop is desirable.
-Formerly, our loop ran with a frequency of 100Hz, therefore the reaction time to errors it at least 20ms because the error has to be read, processed and written, which takes at least two cycles.
+Formerly, our loop ran with a frequency of 100Hz, therefore the reaction time to errors is at least 20ms because the error has to be read, processed and written, which takes at least two cycles.

 There are essentially three possibilities to accelerate the control loop: